 More resources to help create your website

-While this guide provided a solid foundation to help create a website for your music, if you’re looking for more tips, check out these free resources:
+While this guide provided a solid foundation to help create a website for your music, if you’re looking for more tips, check out these additional resources:

 [WEBINAR] Custom Website Design Tips & Tricks